KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 This is the only token created by a User Agent to carry identifier information for a user.
 It is based on the [OIDC] IdToken and includes all of the mandatory filed from that token.
 In this specification it is always signed by the key identified in the sub element and always sent as a jose token.
 It may optionally be encrypted.

+The ooncept of ephemeeral id endpoint for temporary storage of iID Tokens as well as the use of referenences to ID Tokens needs to be discussed.

 # 6. Security Considerations

 The user interchanges that carry user private information must be encrypted.
 This may be by TLS or by encrypted jose packets.